Russia hosts Afghan talks, calls for an inclusive government

 Along with the Taliban and other Afghan factions, the so-called Moscow format talks held since 2017 also include representatives of China, Pakistan, Iran, India and the former Soviet nations in Central Asia.

 Wednesday’s talks were preceded earlier this week by a meeting of top diplomats from Russia, China and Pakistan.
-The U.S., which is also part of that “extended troika” format, didn’t attend the meeting.
+The U.S., which is also part of that “troika plus” format, didn’t attend the meeting.

+In explaining its absence from the meeting, the U.S. said it supported the talks, but was unable to attend for “logistical” reasons.
+State Department spokesman Ned Price did not elaborate on those reasons but his comments came just hours before the U.S. special envoy for Afghanistan Zalmay Khalilzad resigned.
+The resignation was effective on Tuesday and his successor, Thomas West, was not prepared to join the Moscow meeting, officials said.

+“The Troika Plus has been an effective, a constructive forum,” Price said.
+“We look forward to engaging in that forum going forward, but we’re not in a position to take part this week.”

 Last week, Russian President Vladimir Putin noted there must be no rush in officially recognizing the Taliban as the new rulers of Afghanistan, but emphasized the need to engage in talks with them.